ministryofjustice/cloud-platform-environments/namespace-resources/README.md

     # if you want to specify another cluster, use terraform apply -var "cluster=cloud-platform-test-1"

 ```
-Once you fill your values, you can find your kubernetes file in cloud-platform-environments/$cluster/$your-namespace/
+Once you fill your values, you can find your kubernetes file in cloud-platform-environments/$cluster/$your-namespace/ directory.

+You can then check these files into github so that our pipeline can apply these flies into your chosen cluster.

 ## Inputs